maarten-pennings/Lego-Mindstorms/ms4/faq.md

  - [AI brick sorter](https://robotics.benedettelli.com/lego-mindstorms-learning-brick-sorter-bird/)

 ## Where are my recent projects?
-When you start the Lego Mindstorms Robot inventor app, you get a screen with pictures (links) to the 5 robots.
+When you start the LEGO Mindstorms Robot inventor app, you get a screen with pictures (links) to the 5 robots.
 At first this is nice, but after a while you want to continue with your own projects.

 ![Projects](images/projects.png)

 You have to click PROJECTS at the bottom of the app's home screen.
-Unfortunately, the list of projects starts with the standard lego ones, and not with e.g. the most recent ones.
+Unfortunately, the list of projects starts with the standard LEGO ones, and not with e.g. the most recent ones.
 You have to scroll all the way down.
 This is much improved since version 10.2.0!

 The mouse scroll wheel does work, but the scroll bar itself is too thin to easily grab with the mouse.
 Grr.

-The Lego app is very limited in using _keys_.
+The LEGO app is very limited in using _keys_.
 The DownArrow (or UpArrow) don't work.
 Fortunately PageDown and PageUp do work, best is probably End (or Home).
 Unfortunately, you first have to click the project list (to give it focus) and make the keys work.
 Grr.

 ## How should I name my projects?
-Most projects end up with a name like `Project 17`, because the Lego app does not ask for a name.
+Most projects end up with a name like `Project 17`, because the LEGO app does not ask for a name.
 By default it just numbers them, using the lowest free number.

 You have to explicitly remember to press File > Save As (preferably right after you create a new project).
 Grr.